GorginZ/website/content/page/tech/GRWM-for-production/index.md

 ---
 title: "GRWM: for production"
 date: 2024-08-08T12:32:12+11:00
-draft: true
+draft: false
 topic: tech
 ---

-# GRWM for production: be production ready
+# GRWM: Get your kubernetes workload ready for production

-Things to ask yourself.

-## What does the workload do and what does it need to run?
+There's lots of powerful levers we can pull to configure a resilient workload that can benefit from the orchestration features Kubernetes provides.
+In this piece we'll look at what we should ask ourselves to identify how to configure a particular workload and get it production ready.

-#### Workload Management
+## Workload Management

+#### *How* should we run it?

-It's important to understand the [workload mangement](https://kubernetes.io/docs/concepts/workloads/controllers/) options Kubernetes offers and selecting the appropriate one for the application.
+It's important to understand the [workload mangement](https://kubernetes.io/docs/concepts/workloads/controllers/) options Kubernetes offers and selecting the appropriate controller for the service.
+What the workload itself actually does is a great starting point.

-Generally applications should run as deployments.
-Specialised services that monitor things on nodes should be daemonsets, and certain stateful workloads that depend on cardinal services and application state need to be statefulsets.
-Kubernetes is best suited for stateless workloads, and to get the most out of the "self-healing" powers and scaleability of k8s you should do your best to externalise any state.
+Most applications should run as [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
+This is simply because Kubernetes is best suited for stateless workloads.
+To get the most out of the "self-healing" powers and scaleability of k8s you should do your best to externalise any state.

+Kubernetes does accommodate stateful workloads with [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) and persistentVolumes.
+These are sometimes used to take advantage of the ordinal pod numbers for workloads where identity of the instance matters.
+Again if you can avoid running something stateful in k8s you really should.
+That could mean using a managed service instead of running your own database in kubernetes or if you're running something like Prometheus, moving to a scrape and forward model so the workload itself could be as close to stateless as you can get (and allow you to run it as a Deployment or Daemonset instead of a StatefulSet)

+Tasks will be suited to [CronJobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) or [Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/) which deserve their own post on configuring.

-A quick dirty flowchart:
+#### A quick dirty flowchart:

+>Note: if you are *not* a cluster administrator, disregard daemonSets in the below flow-chart.
+Daemonsets run a pod on every node, specialised system workloads like network plugins are an example of a workload that would be run as a DaemonSet.

 ![image](images/workload-management-flow-chart.png)

 #### Scheduling

+Whatever you're running, to get it scheduled on a node by [kube-scheduler](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-scheduler/) the workload needs to state it's terms.

 - What are the application's resource requirements?
-This includes CPU, memory
+This includes CPU, memory and ephemeral storage.
+What would appropriate requests be?
-- Node requirements
+- Node requirements:
-  Are there specialised nodes (high memory, or different architectures, need GPUs?)
+  - Are there specialised nodes available that this workload needs to use (high memory, or different architectures, need GPUs?)
+  - Should the workload isolated from other workloads?
+  - OS?
+- Is the workload "critical" or very high priority?
+Administrators may allow you to leverage [PriorityClasses](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass) if you workload is very, very special

 #### Data

 #### Config